 The clothing can also be a bit more rigid and have darker shades than female clothing.
 However, I wouldn’t limit the options male anime characters can have for clothing.

-Whereas male clothing can be seen as rigid, I would say those drawing cute clothes is at the other end of the spectrum.
+Whereas male clothing can be seen as rigid, I would say cute anime clothes are at the other end of the clothing spectrum.

 Ribbons, backpacks, jackets, and accessories that represent cute things emphasize the feeling of cute clothing.